-Gratifying success can be more attractive than edifying success like an investment with such great short-term performance that it overshadows the long-term negative performance.
-The primary problem being that it will happily burn long-term valuables for short-term performance gain even if such costs themselves and/or their stakeholders.
+Gratifying success can be more attractive than edifying success, like an investment with amazing short-term performance that it overshadows the long-term inferior performance.
+The primary problem being that it will happily burn long-term valuables for short-term performance gain even if such comes at a cost to themselves or their stakeholders.

 The average length of time individuals willingly invest into the purpose/thing/entity might indicate it’s edifying value.
 Organisations with high staff turnover, for example, could take the indication as a chance to evaluate themselves, ensuring they’re not prioritising gratifying success.
-If they’re required to ‘burn through staff’ to accomplish their goals, there’s a high probability.
+If they’re required to ‘burn through staff’ to accomplish their goals or make a profit, there’s a high probability.

 Companies who take more than they give from their stakeholders, thinking so long as they pay them a wage, even a HANDSOME wage, that they then have rights to waste the resources of their staff (such as their time, talents, autonomy etc.) evidence their failure to truly measure their contributions/withdrawals/trades with their related parties.
-Distributors, partners, clients or any stakeholder are all involved.
-When considering all practical variables, does your relationship increase or decrease the function (personal capabilities) of the individuals involved?
+Distributors, partners, clients, staff etc. are all involved stakeholders.
+When considering all practical variables, does your relationship with anyone around you, increase or decrease the function (personal capabilities) of those individuals involved?

 One would be wise to expect that if something is “too good to be true” that that just might be the case.
 Many of us look at our situation and desire to trade it in for the faster-paced road which seems to be doing just fine and doesn’t seem to be having any serious negative effect on those around it.
 If they are using gratifying methods, they can expect to get ahead faster, at first.
 Eventually, however, their wake will be identified and their identity revealed.